cubedro/eth-netstats/README.md

 ============
 [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url]

 This is a visual interface for tracking ethereum network status.
-It uses WebSockets to receive stats from running nodes and output it through an angular interface.
-It's the front-end for [eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api).
+It uses WebSockets to receive stats from running nodes and output them through an angular interface.
+It is the front-end implementation for [eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api).

 ![Screenshot](/public/images/screenshot.jpg?raw=true "Screenshot")